-What You Need to Know if President Trump Deploys National Guard Units to Your State.
+What You Need to Know if President Trump Deploys the Military or National Guard Troops to Your State

 Written by Joey Mogul, Director of Movement Partnerships at Movement Law Lab

-Important Reminder: You have the same rights under the U.S. Constitution and state law regardless of who the law enforcement officer is – a National Guard member, police, ICE, FBI, military troop, etc. – purportedly enforcing the law.
+Important Reminder: You have the same rights under the U.S. Constitution and state law regardless of who is purportedly enforcing the law – a National Guard member, military member, police, ICE, FBI, etc., including if the Insurrection Act is involved by the President.
 Know your rights in your state and assert them.
 See the Resources below for KYR materials.

 What is the National Guard?